-1. Introduction
+1 Introduction

-Dr. Yan Mo won the 2012 Nobel Prize in Literature.
-This is probably the most controversial Nobel prize of this category, as Mo speaks Chinese, lives in a socialist country, and has the Chinese government's support.
-Searching on Google with "Yan Mo Nobel Prize", we get 1,050,000 web pointers on the Internet (as of January 3, 2013).
+P. Yan Mo won the 2012 Nobel Prize in Literature.
+This is probably the most controversial Nobel prize of this category.
+Searching on Google with "Yan Mo Nobel Prize," resulted in 1,050,000 web pointers on the Internet (as of 3 January 2013).
 "For all praises as well as criticisms," said Mo recently, "I am grateful."
 What types of praises and criticisms has Mo actually received over his 31-year writing career?
 As comments keep coming on the Internet and in various news media, can we summarize all types of opinions in different media in a real-time fashion, including updated, cross-referenced discussions by critics?
 This type of summarization program is an excellent example for Big Data processing, as the information comes from multiple, heterogeneous, autonomous sources with complex and evolving relationships, and keeps growing.

-Along with the above example, the era of Big Data has arrived (Nature Editorial 2008; Mervis J. 2012; Labrinidis and Jagadish 2012).
-Every day, 2.5 quintillion bytes of data are created and 90% of the data in the world today were produced within the past two years (IBM 2012).
-Our capability for data generation has never been so powerful and enormous ever since the invention of the Information Technology in the early 19th century.
-As another example, on October 4, 2012, the first presidential debate between President Barack Obama and Governor Mitt Romney triggered more than 10 million tweets within two hours (Twitter Blog 2012).
-Among all these tweets, the specific moments that generated the most discussions actually revealed the public interests, such as the discussions about Medicare and vouchers.
+Along with the above example, the era of Big Data has arrived [37], [34], [29].
+Every day, 2.5 quintillion bytes of data are created and 90 percent of the data in the world today were produced within the past two years [26].
+Our capability for data generation has never been so powerful and enormous ever since the invention of the information technology in the early 19th century.
+As another example, on 4 October 2012, the first presidential debate between President Barack Obama and Governor Mitt Romney triggered more than 10 million tweets within 2 hours [46].
+Among all these tweets, the specific moments that generated the most discussions actually revealed the public interests, such as the discussions about medicare and vouchers.
 Such online discussions provide a new means to sense the public interests and generate feedback in real-time, and are mostly appealing compared to generic media, such as radio or TV broadcasting.
-Another example is Flickr, a public picture sharing site, which received 1.8 million photos per day, on average, from February to March 2012 (Michel F. 2012).
-Assuming the size of each photo is 2 megabytes (MB), this resulted in 3.6 terabytes (TB) storage every single day.
-As "a picture is worth a thousand words", the billions of pictures on Flicker are a treasure tank for us to explore the human society, social events, public affairs, disasters etc., only if we have the power to harness the enormous amount of data.
+Another example is Flickr, a public picture sharing site, which received 1.8 million photos per day, on average, from February to March 2012 [35].
+Assuming the size of each photo is 2 megabytes (MB), this requires 3.6 terabytes (TB) storage every single day.
+Indeed, as an old saying states: "a picture is worth a thousand words," the billions of pictures on Flicker are a treasure tank for us to explore the human society, social events, public affairs, disasters, and so on, only if we have the power to harness the enormous amount of data.